jperryhouts/Tangler/README.md

 1. Match the exact pattern (e.g. pin 1, 10, 62, 76, 89, 1, ...).
     - This sort of works, but because the original algorithm is stochastic it doesn't do a very good job at generalizing.
 For instance, the above example would be exactly equivalent to traversing those  same nodes in the opposite direction.
 The original algorithm is highly sensitive to minor variations in the input, so it may very well take either route while the model has no way to know about that symmetry.
     - It isn’t good at comparing the similarity of two points, since it doesn’t know about the spatial wrap-around inherent in the problem -- pin K-1 is adjacent to pin 0 for a model with K pins.
 For instance, pin 1 is closer to pin 280 than it is to pin 150.
-2. Encode the target pattern as a probability density with respect to the edges traversed, rather than the nodes. e.g. the above example would be encoded such that the edge between pin 1->10 is traversed once, as is the edge between 10->62, 62->76 etc. This allows the model to match string patterns independent of their particular ordering.
+2. Encode the target pattern as a probability density with respect to the edges traversed, rather than the nodes. e.g. the above example would be encoded such that the edge between pin 1->10 is traversed once, as is the edge between 10->62, 62->76 etc. This allows the model to match string patterns independent of their particular sorting.
 3. Some sort of recurrent network, where the sequence is built up incrementally, similar to the original algorithm.

 I’m going to rule out approach 3 right away, because the whole point is to do the whole process in one-shot.
 Building a path incrementally is the starting point here, not the end goal.
 Approach 2 is more likely to generalize than approach 1, but it has several important drawbacks: